rilma/RawReader/README.md

-# Radar raw data App
+# Radar raw data reader

 This repository presents a simplified reader of JRO raw data.